fedtools/adfstoolkit/doc/README.md

-# First Time Installation and Configuration of ADFSToolkit V2
+# Installation and Configuration of ADFSToolkit V2

 ## System Requirements
 ADFSToolkit V2 must be installed on Windows Server that is one of your AD FS hosts with: